ngrok-patrick/ngrok-traffic-policy-examples/README.md

 outbound: []
 ```
 <br/>

 ### Check for Referrer Header
-**Not All** browsers support this, so use at your own risks.
+Not all browsers support this, so use at your own risks.
 I had a Customer who wanted to use this.
 ```
   - expressions:
       - hasReqHeader('referrer') != true